hytechclub/web-102/Week01/README.md

 ## Icebreaker
 The first session should begin with a quick icebreaker activity where the instructors and students can introduce themselves.

-### Virtual Icebreaker - HTML/CSS Review
+### HTML/CSS Review
-Break out into a couple different rooms, and create new private rooms in [skribbl.io](https://skribbl.io) (online pictionary).
+Create a new private room in [Drawasaurs](https://www.drawasaurus.org/) (online pictionary).
 Keep the round count and draw time to small numbers to limit the total amount of time for the activity.
 In the "Custom Words" text area, add some HTML- and CSS-related words that the students should recognize from Web 101.
 For example:

 ```
 HTML, CSS, element, attribute, style, tag, h1, paragraph, img, link, list, ul, ol, list item, input, textarea, button, table, iframe, div, span, background, color, font-size, class, id, selector, text-align, height, width, font-family, responsive, bootstrap
 ```

 Play the game with the students!
-At the end of the activity, group back up in the main Zoom room.

 ## HTML & CSS Review Code-Along
 Walk through [the code-along instructions](HtmlCssReviewCodeAlong.md) with the students.